PitchBlackRecoveryDevices/android_device_qcom_twrp-common/README.md

   ```
 **NOTES:**
 - In the Android 8.1 & 9.0 trees, the binaries should be placed in the recovery ramdisk (recovery/root) in the same location as in the stock ROM, i.e. vendor/bin(/hw).
-- In the Android 10 tree, the binaries should be placed in system/bin.
+- In the Android 10 tree, the binaries should be placed in sbin.

 ## TWRP Common Decryption files
 To include these files for your device, the following BoardConfig flags should be used (only one flag is needed in either case, not both):